osilander/203.311/Week11/Week11.md

 Below we use the [ggplot](https://ggplot2.tidyverse.org/index.html "Thanks, Hadley!") plotting package.
-This uses the idea of a *grammar* of graphics and is among the most popular plotting methods in R
+This uses the idea of a *grammar* of graphics and is among the most popular plotting methods in R. Some of you have already encountered it.

 ```R
 # juice gets the results of the recipe